Taxes and Bankruptcy | Force the IRS to take Payments on Your Terms

 If all these factors are present, your taxes possibly may be able to be discharged in a Chapter 7 bankruptcy.

-If all of the above factors are not there, yet your taxes and interest are high, you may still be able to pay them in a Chapter 13 bankruptcy.
+If all of the above factors are not there, yet your taxes and interest are high, you may still be able to pay them in a Chapter 13 bankruptcy. which is like debt consolidation.
+This forces the IRS to take their debt on a repayment plan.
 This can result in a savings of thousands of dollars.

 Offer In Compromise

-Another solution to IRS problems that a bankruptcy cannot help or is not the best fit for are Offers in Compromise.
+Offers in Compromise are solutions for IRS problems that a bankruptcy cannot help or is not the best fit.
 If the majority of your debt is tax debt and doesn’t fit the test above, you’ll want to contact an expert with IRS problems to help in eliminating tax debt.
-We suggest IRS Solutions, featurning a former IRS collector.

 Stop Tax Foreclosure